 Publisher, The Missouri Times

-Scott Faughn is the publisher of The Missouri Times and the owner of the SEMO TIMES a weekly newspaper in Poplar Bluff, Missouri.
-Before beginning his publishing career Faughn was elected the youngest mayor in the history of Poplar Bluff, Missouri at the age of 22.
-While mayor Faughn began and spearheaded the effort to four lane Highway 67 between Poplar Bluff and St. Louis.
+Scott Faughn is the publisher of The Missouri Times and the publisher of the SEMO TIMES, a weekly newspaper in Poplar Bluff, Mo.
+Before beginning his publishing career Faughn was elected the youngest mayor in the history of Poplar Bluff, Mo., at the age of 22.
+While mayor, Faughn began and spearheaded the effort to create four lanes on Highway 67 between Poplar Bluff and St. Louis.

-The Daily American Republic called him, “at the age of 24, he is the father of highway 67”.
-They would go on to call him many more things less flattering.
-Before being mayor Faughn served on the staff of State Representatives Rod Jetton and Mark Richardson, and after leaving public life he was a registered lobbyist in the state of Arkansas.
+The Daily American Republic: “…at the age of 24, he is the father of highway 67.”
+Before being elected mayor, Faughn served on the staff of state representatives Rod Jetton and Mark Richardson.
+After leaving the public service life in Missouri, he was formally a registered lobbyist in the state of Arkansas.

-He now lives in Stringtown, Missouri with his wife Sarah Jane, their daughter Millie, and their dog Maybelle on the same farm where he grew up.
+He now lives in Stringtown, Mo., with his wife Sarah Jane, their daughter Millie and their dog Maybelle on the same farm where he grew up.
 Faughn is a graduate of Southeast Missouri State University, and Three Rivers College.
-His publications have interviewed Senators, Governors, several members of Congress, and many music artists.
+His publications have interviewed senators, governors, several members of Congress and many music artists.
 In his spare time he grows grapes and is an aspiring vintner.

 Readers can contact Scott by calling his personal cell phone at 573-429-5770, via email at email@example.com, or on Twitter at @scottfaughn.

 Lead Reporter, The Missouri Times